markdonaho/kaggle-notebook-tpu-llama/README.md

 [x] Run MaxText Conversion: Completed with local HF snapshot [x] Verify Output: Checkpoint saved at `/home/markdonaho/maxtext/llama-3.1-8b-maxtext-checkpoint` [x] Download to Local: Checkpoint successfully downloaded from VM to local `./checkpoint_download` directory via `download_from_vm.sh` script.
-[ ] Upload to Kaggle Dataset: The local checkpoint directory should be uploaded as a new private Kaggle dataset.
 [x] Teardown VM: Delete the GCE VM to avoid costs.

 Next Steps: